Array

 Practicalities

-Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 2 lunches and 3 dinners with wine, water and coffee; all admissions; all tips for restaurant staff and drivers; all taxes; the services of the lecturer and tour manager.
+Travel by private coach; hotel accommodation as described below; breakfasts; 3 lunches and 3 dinners with wine, water and coffee; all admissions; all tips for restaurant staff and drivers; all taxes; the services of the lecturer and tour manager.

 The tour involves a lot of walking in town centres, where coach access is restricted, and a lot of standing in museums and churches.
-A good level of fitness is essential.
+Due to the nature of the landscape you will visit many Hill towns and therefore will need to be able to walk up into them as coaches are unable to do so.
+A high level of fitness is essential.
 You will be on your feet for lengthy stretches of time.
 Average distance by coach per day: 76 miles.

 Are you fit enough to join the tour?